IzioDev/rusty-kaspa/tcp-hole-punch/final-report.md

 - **Inbound backpressure** – The swarm now awaits the incoming queue; the new stress test `inbound_queue_handles_many_concurrent_streams` runs 40 simultaneous substreams without drops while tonic consumes them.
 - **Hardened rehearsal** – `logs/phase5-hardened-run.md` together with `logs/phase5-{relay,server,client}-session.log` documents the end-to-end replay using the updated bridge.

+## Phase 6 Validation Snapshot

+- Re-ran the mixed-NAT scenario against the production relay: the server reserved `/p2p-circuit` on `<RELAY_IP>` (`phase6-server-session.log:188`), the client established the libp2p circuit and Kaspa handshake (`phase6-client-session.log:251`), and the relay confirmed `CircuitReqAccepted` for the hardened peers (`phase6-relay-session.log:295`).
+- `logs/phase6-remote-validation.md` captures the runbook (tmux sessions, env vars, and key log callouts) so future rollouts can replay the validation verbatim.

 ## Follow-up Opportunities (Post-PoC)

 These are not required for the proof-of-concept but will matter for production hardening: